MichaelDemone/GameJSON/README.md

 # Structure
 Comes in 2 parts
-* GameJSON.ReflectionParsing - Reflection Library for serializing/deserializing objects to/from JSON
+* GameJSON.ReflectionParsing - Reflection Library for serializing/deserializing objects to/from JSON.
+Contains JSON class.
 * GameJSON.ManualParsing - A manual parsing library that ReflectionParsing is built on top of.
-If ReflectionParsing doesn't (de)serialize your JSON fast enough, using ManualParsing to manually (de)serialize will give you a massive performance boost
+If ReflectionParsing doesn't (de)serialize your JSON fast enough, using ManualParsing to manually (de)serialize will give you a massive performance boost.
+Contains JSONReader and JSONWriter class.

 # Reflection Parsing Goals
 * All fields on an object will be serialized and deserialized